Dolman House (Boys Years 6 – Year 10)

 Housekeeper: Mrs A Draser

-The girls in Faircote House are expertly mentored in smaller groups of mixed-age students by a dedicated Tutor, House Prefect and also their peers.
-‘Buddying’ is put in place before a student joins the school; Skype and social media are used to positive effect to build confidence and to answer those important questions before arrival.
-The ethos of the House is to cherish individuality and to encourage all girls to take a lead in challenging prejudice and changing the world they live in for the better.
+The girls in Faircote House are assigned in house tutor groups lead by their dedicated house prefect, in these groups of mixed age students they meet weekly to check in and take part in small activities.
+This works alongside the schools' buddy system to help our boarders integrate as a house.
+Skype, Zoom and social media are used to positive effect to build confidence and to answer those important questions before arrival.
+The ethos of the house is to cherish individuality and to encourage all girls to take a lead in challenging prejudice and changing the world they live in for the better.

 “Boarding has prepared me in many ways – from interacting with new people, to learning to manage my time effectively – clearly useful skills for university and everyday life.
 Take the opportunity and get stuck in!
 It’s been amazing and well worth it!
 The bonds you build here will change your life forever...